|Announcing! Meet Dr. Alexandria Schwei with Premier Valley Dental taking over for Dr. Stephanie Kethcart with Stephanie K. Dentistry!|

 Fillings help to protect your teeth when they have suffered at the hands of bacteria.
 However, by taking the right preventative measures, you can stop cavities from happening in the first place.
 An oral hygiene routine complete with brushing twice a day, flossing daily, and visiting the office at least twice a year for cleanings and exams can help to ensure the health of your mouth, keeping bacteria, and therefore destruction by bacteria, at bay.

-If you suspect you have a cavity, Stephanie K. Dentistry is here to help.
+If you suspect you have a cavity, Premier Valley Dental is here to help.
 Call us today at (602) 789-3799 to schedule your appointment.